osmocom/pysim/docs/suci-keytool.rst

 #. deploy the public key on your USIMs
 #. deploy the private key on your 5GC, specifically the UDM function

-pysim contains (int its `contrib` directory) a small utility program that can make it easy to generate such keys: `suci-keytool.py`
+pysim contains (in its `contrib` directory) a small utility program that can make it easy to generate such keys: `suci-keytool.py`

 Generating keys